 In this blog we share six of the main lessons we’ve learnt and included simple tips you can implement in your school too.

 But first, we start with a brief overview of the data schools use and what the GDPR says.

-The first thing to recognise is that whilst you store and process personal data in lots of different ways, all schools face essentially the same issues – so you are not alone.
+The first thing to recognise is that whilst you store and A series of actions or steps taken in order to achieve a particular end.... personal data in lots of different ways, all schools face essentially the same issues – so you are not alone.

 Broadly speaking, we’ve found each school processes personal data in these areas:

 Schools also share data with other organisations and individuals including:

 And finally the GDPR also covers personal data used in other areas including: